johnnymetz/johnny-metz-blog/content/posts/find-nplusone-violations.md

         print(f"{song.artist.name} - {song.name}")
 ```

-If we run the unit test against our refactored function, we're down to a single db hit.
+If we run the unit test against our refactored function, we're down to a single database hit.
 Nice!

 ```python
 @pytest.mark.django_db()